 Continued enrollment in any given school year and re-enrollment in any subsequent years are subject to the parents’/guardians’ continued support of the mission of the school, as documented in the Family Handbook, and the maintenance of a demonstrably effective and supportive relationship between the school and family.

 A student applying for admission to the seventh or eighth grade must present a certified copy of his or her academic transcript and disciplinary record from the school previously attended as a pre-requisite for admission.

-All Archdiocesan Catholic Schools adhere to the Georgia State Law requirements for entry to kindergarten and first grade.
-For kindergarten, a child must be five on or before September 1st, and for first grade, a child must be six on or before September 1st.
+All Archdiocesan Catholic Schools adhere to the Georgia State Law requirements for entry to pre-kindergarten, kindergarten and first grade.
+For pre-kindergarten, a child must be four on or before September 1st, for kindergarten, a child must be five on or before September 1st, and for first grade, a child must be six on or before September 1st.

 Priority Guidelines for Admissions:In the admission of students, and subject to the overriding discretion of the principal, priority consideration shall be given to the following criteria in the order listed:

 1. Currently enrolled students who are eligible for re-enrollment

 2. Siblings of currently enrolled students or alumni

 3. Students who are children of employees within the building